lstpsche/scheduler_students_bot/README.md

-# Telegram Bot Template on Plain Ol' Ruby
+# Scheduler Students Telegram Bot

 Group chats are **not supported**!